nealrout/daas_docs/README.md

 ## Description

 Single repository to aggregate all documentation of projects related to DaaS (Data as a Service).
-This overall projects is to demonstrate a small platform to centralize data, and have it availiable through an api layer.
+This overall projects is to demonstrate a small platform to centralize data, and have it available through an api layer.
 It will consist of several source databases, and a SOLR instance for caching.

+This is a personal project started in February of 2025 to gain deep understanding of Python/Django, and further my experience in PostgreSQL.

 ## Table of Contents